 To be eligible for admission, the applicant must have successfully completed a Radiologic Technology program with a cumulative GPA of 2.4 or higher, submit official transcripts, three references, and undergo an interview with program faculty.
 To remain in the program students must maintain a 2.5 GPA and adhere to the University and program’s professional code of conduct.

-1. Completion of a Radiologic Technology program
+1. Completion of a Radiologic Technology program (limited license not accepted)

 2. Meet the ARRT requirements for an Advanced Placement student

 3. Original transcripts from your Radiologic Technology program